 You are here:

-Aboriginal and Torres Strait Islander people experience mental illness and substance abuse at a disproportionally higher rate than those from other backgrounds yet have limited access to treatment and recovery services
+Aboriginal and Torres Strait Islander people experience mental illness at a disproportionately higher rate than those from other backgrounds, yet, have limited access to recovery services.

-Where mental health services often fail indigenous communities is the failure to recognise the disconnect between the mainstream approach to diagnosis and treatment, and indigenous cultural attitudes towards health.
-To bridge the gap between indigenous communities and recovery services, recognition of this diversity is essential.
+Where mental health services often fail indigenous communities is the failure to recognise the disconnect between the mainstream approach to diagnosis and treatment, and Aboriginal cultural attitudes towards health.
+To bridge the gap between Aboriginal communities and recovery services, recognition of this diversity is essential.

-Artwork by Matthew McGann, Aboriginal Recovery Support Worker, Personal Helpers and Mentors Program, Shoalhaven.
+2016-2017 RAP Artwork by Matthew McGann, Aboriginal Support Worker, Shoalhaven.
 Matt is a proud Yuin man from the Far South Coast of NSW and is very passionate about his artwork.